ExplicITConsulting/set-outlooksignatures.com/index.en.md

 <h2 id="demo">
   Manage your<span style="font-weight: bolder;"> Outlook signatures </span>centrally.
-We’ll show you how!
+We'll show you how!
 </h2>
 <p>Set-OutlookSignatures is your simple, powerful, and GDPR-compliant solution for automated signature management.<p>